Thank you for sending your enquiry! One of our team members will contact you shortly.

 Documenting Business Use Cases

-- Choosing the appropriate level of detail
+- Selecting the suitable level of detail

-- Specifying preconditions and post-conditions
+- Specifying preconditions and postconditions

 - Modeling Business Processes

-Applying Process Modeling Techniques
+Employing Process Modeling Techniques

 - Workflows